HFXLegion/HighDigitSAMs-Ultimate-Compilation/README.md

 ## 📢 About

-**HighDigitSAMs Ultimate Compilation** is a project based on the two mods ([HighDigitSAMs](https://github.com/Auranis/HighDigitSAMs) and [SAM Pack](https://forum.dcs.world/topic/275571-sam-sites-asset-pack-a-3d-assets-mod-to-populate-you-sam-sites-farp-and-other-bases)) and incorporating the work of many people from the DCS forum.
+**HighDigitSAMs Ultimate Compilation** is a project based on the two mods ([HighDigitSAMs](https://github.com/Auranis/HighDigitSAMs), [SAM Pack](https://forum.dcs.world/topic/275571-sam-sites-asset-pack-a-3d-assets-mod-to-populate-you-sam-sites-farp-and-other-bases), [SAM Sites Asset Pack](https://forum.dcs.world/topic/275571-sam-sites-asset-pack-a-3d-assets-mod-to-populate-you-sam-sites-farp-and-other-bases) and [IDF Asset Pack](https://forum.dcs.world/topic/324788-dcs-iron-dome-by-idf-mods-project-release-video)) and incorporating the work of many people from the DCS forum.
 This mod has **backward compatibility** with any version of these two mods.

 ## 🧑‍🤝‍🧑 Contributors and legal information
 This mod is a modified version of [HighDigitSAMs](https://github.com/Auranis/HighDigitSAMs) mod by [Auranis](https://github.com/Auranis), Copyright (c) 2020 Auranis.